The Truth About Honesty

 Empty promises might persuade clients to sign contracts, but our long-term success depends on a strong reputation and the ability to secure repeat business.
 We gain these distinctions by only making promises we know we can keep and then doing everything in our power to improve upon our initial projections.

-There is no benefit to telling a client that a project can be completed in 3 months when we know from experience that it will take closer to 4 months.
-Likewise, there is no advantage in telling a client that their project wish list can be achieved with a $600,000 budget when we know it will cost at least a million.
-On the flip side, there are huge benefits to finishing a project a week ahead of schedule.
-And what client wouldn’t be thrilled to hear that their project was completed for $10,000 under budget?
+There is no benefit to telling a client that a project can be completed in 3 months when we know from experience that it will take closer to 4-6 months.
+Likewise, there is no advantage in telling a client that their project wish list can be achieved with a $600,000 budget when we know it will cost $800,000.
+On the flip side, there are huge benefits to finishing a project two weeks ahead of schedule.
+And what client wouldn’t be thrilled to hear that their project was completed for $20,000 under budget?
 These outcomes help us build trust and earn our client’s respect.

 Sometimes honesty comes at a price to those who stand by it.
 Sometimes it’s tempting to lie.
 After all, a signed contract is a signed contract.
 But rather than succumbing to this temptation, we remind ourselves that in business and in life, the truth really does set you free.